China's financial reformers adapt Party rhetoric in low-key pitch

 "Where there's still a pretty large gap is in terms of air quality, water quality, and other kinds of pollution and environmental problems.

-"The construction of a civilized natural environment - this actually involves an incredibly broad range of areas, including how we shape our financial system."
+"The construction of a civilised natural environment - this actually involves an incredibly broad range of areas, including how we shape our financial system."

 Guo Shuqing, chairman of the China Securities Regulatory Commission, zeroed in on Hu's call for the development of "multi-level capital markets", arguing that such development would enable China's economy to move up the value chain.